 Directing

 The production is where, it comes down to director’s job.
-The director is there to manage the creative side of the shoot- direct their talent, ensure that scenes are carried out as planned and make on-the-fly decisions for any impromptu fires which need extinguishing.
-It also requires clear transmission and an analyzing of the technical and creative aspects of video production.
+The director is there to manage the creative side of the shoot- direct their talent, ensure that scenes are executed as planned and make on-the-fly decisions for any impromptu fires which need extinguishing.
+It also requires clear communication and an understanding of the technical and creative aspects of video production.

 Filming